mikegarrison-github/volley/README.md

 ### CONF File Editor

 To make it easier to keep the conf file up-to-date with winners and losers, an automated editing program is avalable.
 Click the "Edit Schedule" button.
 A new window will open with a dropdown list for each of the weeks.
 Select the desired (usually most recent) week.
 The list of matches should show up.
 Select the radio button for the winner of any completed matches and then hit the "Write Data" button.
-This will replace the name of the loser in the JSON file schedule with "Defeated".
+This will set the "winner" variable in the JSON file with the name of the selected team.

-(These instructions may become outdated if I change how the wins and losses are recorded.)
+## Tournament Simulator

+Info to come later.
+Uses another JSON file for data.